romanowski/blog/edison_touchscreen.md

 #endif
 ```
-The `platform_tsc2007.c` will be included in patch at the bottom of this post.
+The `platform_tsc2007.c` will be included in the patch at the bottom of this post.

 OK, now we'll need to add it into `struct devs_id device_ids[]` in `board.c`:
 ```c